MaximilianSoerenPollak/blog-posts/bubbletea-multimodel/bubbletea-multimodel.md

 *Note: This is by no means the only way to solve this issue, I just found it the easiest to understand for me.*

 ### The solution
-- The basic conecpt is to have a 'main model' that switches the active model based on commands and then distributes the messages and commands to the active model.
+- The basic concept is to have a 'main model' that switches the active model based on commands and then distributes the messages and commands to the active model.
-- Any model if necessary can send a singal to the main model to switch to a different model.
+- Any model if necessary can send a signal to the main model to switch to a different model.
 - The main model then just initalizes the newly 'requested' model.

 ### TLDR